 So how do I recommend we teach writing?
 SLOW DOWN!

 This is what we need to do.
-Preschool and kindergarten age children don’t actually have the coordination, mentally or physically, to write.
+Preschool and kindergarten-age children don’t actually have the coordination, mentally or physically, to write.
 They only possess the ability to draw.
 So we need to stop and teach them to draw.
 Teach them to draw shapes, people, houses, and flowers.
-Let the develop those fine motor skills and a good pencil grip that will lead to good handwriting later on.
+Let them develop those fine motor skills and a good pencil grip that will lead to good handwriting later on.

 What about good grammar?